openwisp/openwisp-utils/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-If you want to create a link that contains a url of ``add`` or ``list`` page of a model then you can use following json format.
+If you want to create a link that contains a url of ``add`` or ``list`` page of a model then you can use following syntax.
 Users will only be able to see links for models they have permission to either view or edit.

 **Syntax:**